 In much of the world, checks and other physical payment instruments contain hidden security features printed in ultraviolet (UV) ink.
 This has obvious benefits in the fight against fraud and counterfeiting; but until fairly recently, the only way to see these features was via manual inspection with a UV light.
-Now we’ve brought automation into the game, with the world’s best-selling ultraviolet check scanner, the TellerScan® TS240-UV, the fully-featured TellerScan®TS500-UV, and the lower cost CheXpress® CX30-UV.
+Now we’ve brought automation into the game, with the world’s best-selling ultraviolet check scanner, the TellerScan® TS240-UV, The SmartSource Pro Elite-UV, the fully-featured TellerScan®TS500-UV, and the lower cost CheXpress® CX30-UV.

 Automated UV scanning allows you to inspect 100% of documents in real time, and catch suspicious transactions before they make it into your processing queue.
 Even in countries where UV is not standardized enough for full automation, many banks report the mere presence of an ultraviolet-capable machine at the teller window has deterred a significant number of would-be fraudsters.